TheAlchemistKE/reddit-clone/README.md

 ## Installation
-After cloning this repository, migrate to ```flutter-reddit-clone``` folder.
+After cloning this repository, migrate to ```reddit-clone``` folder.
 Then, follow the following steps:
 - Create Firebase Project
 - Enable Authentication (Google Sign In, Guest Sign In)
 - Make Firestore Rules